cam-cambridge/caxton/README.md

 In the publication we provide a three step transfer learning process to achieve high accuracies in this problem.
 It should be noted that this step is not necessary and training can be completeled in an end-to-end fashion with a single training regime.

+The results for the models in this work were trained on a workstation running Ubuntu 18.04 equipped with an i9-9900K, 64GB RAM, 2x Nvidia Quadro RTX 5000 GPUs.